cnbbooks/lfe-manual/src/part1/intro/README.md

 There is a lot of material here, so just take it section by section.
 If at any time you feel overwhelmed, simply set down the book, take a deep breath, fix yourself a cuppa, and don't panic.

-Welcome to the LFE OTP(ma)CHINE MANUAL, the definitive LFE reference.
+Welcome to the LFE MACHINE MANUAL, the definitive LFE reference.